Joel Broda

-Joel Broda (born November 24, 1989) is a Canadian professional ice hockey centre.
-He is currently an unrestricted free agent.
+Joel Broda (born November 24, 1989) is a Canadian former professional ice hockey centre.
 He was selected by the Washington Capitals in the 5th round, 144th overall, in the 2008 NHL Entry Draft.

 Playing career

 On May 7, 2010, Broda won the Ed Chynoweth Cup with the Calgary Hitmen.
 He scored his sole final series goal in the game 2, against his former WHL team, the Tri-City Americans.

-On July 13, 2010, Broda was signed as an unrestricted free agent by the Minnesota Wild to a three-year entry-level contract, and on September 23, 2010 he was assigned to their top farm team, the Houston Aeros of the American Hockey League.
+On July 13, 2010, Broda was signed as an unrestricted free agent by the Minnesota Wild to a three-year entry-level contract, and on September 23, 2010, he was assigned to their top farm team, the Houston Aeros of the American Hockey League.

-On January 19, 2011 Broda was assigned to the Wilds ECHL affiliate, the Bakersfield Condors.
+On January 19, 2011, Broda was assigned to the Wilds ECHL affiliate, the Bakersfield Condors.